-The First Fleet’s intended destination for settlement was Botany Bay.
+The First Fleet’s intended destination for settlement was Botany Bay – the bay of Captain Cook’s landing in 1770.
 But due to its poor supply of fresh water, lack of depth near shore and poor soil, they ended up settling at Sydney Cove (Circular Quay) on 26 January 1788 – now Australia Day – proclaiming it as the Colony of NSW on 7 February 1788.

 So on 13 May, celebrate the grand First Fleet’s departure from Portsmouth by:

-- if you’re near Sydney, visiting Circular Quay or Botany Bay (Kurnell Peninsula) and soaking up the surrounds of the destinations of the First Fleet
+- if you’re in the Sydney area, visiting Circular Quay or Botany Bay (Kurnell Peninsula) and soaking up the surrounds of the landmarks and destinations of the First Fleet and early convict settlement

 - taking a boat trip with the family across a body of water and telling the story of this famous and pivotal voyage